lischetzke/eteeMouse/README.md

 # eteeMouse

-Use right eteeController as a Mouse.
-Feel free to change my code if you want to use the left controller.
+Use your new eteeController as a Mouse.

+**Currently Windows onyl!** Feel free to help me use pyautogui for any other system.
+And yes I know, this code is ugly.
+Wanted to test the API and now my eteeController is a mouse.

 ## Controls